Adam Forepaugh: Business practices

 The American circus business in this period was known for its unscrupulous business practices—practices of which Forepaugh was a willing participant.
 Forepaugh was also noted for his business acumen and marketing prowess, which made his circus profitable every year except one.

 An example of Forepaugh's unscrupulous methods was his rivalry with Barnum over Barnum's white elephant.
-Barnum had purchased, at great cost, an ostensibly white elephant, only to discover upon delivery that it was pink, with great spots.
+Barnum had purchased, at great cost, an ostensibly white elephant.
+Upon delivery he discovered that it was pink, with gray spots which qualifies as a white elephant.
 Forepaugh heard of this and saw an opportunity to one-up Barnum.
 He whitewashed a regular gray elephant, called it the "Light of Asia", and marketed it as the real thing.
 To further illustrate the spirit of the business dealings between the two, a reporter who managed to sneak up and remove some of the whitewash from the "Light of Asia" to prove Forepaugh's fraud was able to sell this information to Barnum, instead of writing a story about it for his newspaper.

 Some of Forepaugh's methods were truly innovative, however.
 He was the first circus operator to separate the menagerie from the big ring in order to attract church goers who might be leery of the "sinful" attractions of circus acts, yet still desirous to see the exotic animals in the menagerie.